CodosaurusLLC/CodosaurusLLC.github.io/speaking/talks.md

 Portuguese,
 Romanian,
 Spanish, and
-Swedish,
-and will soon add German.)
+Swedish.)

-- I will travel anywhere not a danger zone nor a PITA to get to, especially interesting tourist/history spots.
+- I will travel anywhere that is not a danger zone nor a PITA to get to, especially interesting tourist/history spots.

 - If you want my talk but are afraid of the airfare expenses,